3. Significant Accounting Policies 3.1) Basis of Measurement

 3.2 Property, Plant and Equipment

 Property, Plant and equipment are stated at cost less accumulated deprciation/amortization and impairment, if any.
-Freehold land not containing mineral reserve is disclosed at cost less impairment, if any.
-Cost comprises of purchase price and directly attributable cost of acquisition/bringing the asset to its working condition for its intended use (net of credit availed, if any)
+Freehold land not containing mineral reserve is disclosed at cost less impairment, if any Cost comprises of purchase price and directly attributable cost of acquisition/bringing the asset to its working condition for its intended use (net of credit availed, if any)

-depreciates them seperately based on their specific useful lives.
+When significant parts of the plant and equipment are required to be replaced at intervals the company depreciates them seperately based on their specific useful lives.
 Capital work in progress is carried at cost and directly attributable expenditure during construction period which is allocated to the property, plant and equipment on the completion of project.

-Borrowing costs directly attributable to the acquisition/ construction of a qualifying asset are capitalized as part of the cost of such asset till such time the asset is ready for its intended use.Other borrowing costs are recognized as an expense in the period in which they are incurred.
+Borrowing costs directly attributable to the acquisition/construction of a qualifying asset are capitalized as part of the cost of such asset till such time the asset is ready for its intended use.Other borrowing costs are recognized as an expense in the period in which they are incurred.

 Depreciation and Amortisation